Amulya78364/ItemHub/README.txt

 Contributors: Amulya Nathala, Sahana Sri Veeragandham, Karthik Ramireddy

 --- Description ---
-The User Registration and Login System is a web-based application designed to allow users to create accounts, register their information, and securely log in.
+The ItemHub is a web-based application designed to allow users to create accounts, register their information, and securely log in.
 The primary goal of this project is to provide a secure and user-friendly platform where individuals can access personalized services and information.
 The system ensures that only registered users with valid credentials can access their accounts.

 Amulya's Contribution:
 - Implemented the initial project structure.